 raspberries, preferably large

 Immediately pour the hot cream into the bowl of finely chopped chocolate.
-Try to cover the chocolate completely.
-Let it sit for 3 minutes.
+Allow it to sit for 3 minutes.

 - Serving Size: 1 ganache filled raspberry

 - Sugar: 1.8 g